 President John F. Kennedy has to decide whether to put millions of Americans at risk and assist millions of people behind the Iron Curtain.
-Recorded live at the White House in 1962, this film primarily uses tape recordings of JFK and the EXCOMM as they confront the Cuban Missile Crisis.
+Recorded live at the White House in 1962, this short documentary primarily uses tape recordings of JFK and the EXCOMM as they confront the Cuban Missile Crisis.

 U.S. Intelligence Professionals: